aexoden/rosa/README.md

 #### `-c, --cache-type`

 Sets the type of cache used.
-There are currently two options available:
+There are three options available: `dynamic`, `fixed` or `persistent`.
-`dynamic` or `fixed`.
 The default is `dynamic`, which will cache all states.
 This will use lots of memory on complicated routes.
 Using `fixed` will trade some of that memory usage for reduced performance.
 Depending on how close the cache size is to the number of states, the performance may be drastically reduced.

+The final option is `persistent`, which uses a persistent database on the disk.
+Early testing indicates a roughly 3x increase in execution time, but memory usage becomes much less of an issue.
+Rosa makes no attempt to manage the lifetime of this cache, and you are expected to know what you are doing.
+The cache should only be used to mitigate high memory usage or to spread a calculation across several runs.
+If the route definition changes or parameters are modified, using the old cache could result in suboptimal generated routes.

-#### `--cache-size`
+#### `-x,--cache-size`

-Allows the user to fine tune the size of the cache (in states).
-The default is one million, but this is substantially too low for most routes.
+If using a fixed-size cache, allows the user to fine tune the size of the cache (in states).
+The default is 1048576, but this is substantially too low for most routes.
 It is, however, relatively light on memory usage.

+#### `-l,--cache-location`

+If using a persistent cache, controls the location where the cache is located.
+The default is `cache/%ROUTE%` where `%ROUTE%` is the name of the route.

 ## File Formats